-The farmesoid X receptor, or FXR, is a nuclear hormone receptor that functions to modulate gene expression in response to various metabolic stimuli.
+FXR is a nuclear hormone receptor that functions to modulate gene expression in response to various metabolic stimuli.
 FXRs are expressed at high levels in the liver and intestine.
 Bile acids have been identified as important physiological ligands for FXRs, able to bind and activate the receptor.
 The downstream gene modulation resulting from bile acid engagement of FXRs not only contribute to the regulation of bile acid synthesis and metabolism, but is also involved in a number of other metabolic processes, in particular lipid metabolism.
 More recently, it has been discovered that bile acids, via FXR, are able to promote insulin sensitivity and decrease lipid synthesis in the liver.
 In addition, studies have shown that bile acid-dependent FXR activation is able to provide beneficial effects on fibrosis in the liver as well.
 For these reasons, FXR is considered to be a viable target for NASH.
-Indeed, recent Phase 2b trials with OCA, a synthetic analog of natural bile acids known to activate FXR, demonstrated efficacy in NASH patients.
+Recent Phase 2b trials with OCA, a synthetic analog of natural bile acids known to activate FXR, demonstrated efficacy in NASH patients.
 In PBC, improved outcomes would be expected due to the reduction of bile acid synthesis by activation of FXR.
-OCA has demonstrated efficacy in a Phase 3 trial in PBC, which was the basis for its approval in the U.S. in May 2016 for use in PBC patients.
+OCA demonstrated efficacy in a Phase 3 trial in PBC, which was the basis for its conditional approval in the U.S. in May 2016 for the treatment of PBC in combination with first line therapy ursodeoxycholic acid (UDCA) in adults with an inadequate response to UDCA, or as monotherapy in adults unable to tolerate UDCA.